CartoDB/carto-vl/docs/guides/06-aggregations.md

 ## Aggregating data

-In this guide you will explore a set of functions called **aggregations** (aggr.), that will allow you to extract different values from your datasets considering the whole set of features (*global aggr.*), just the ones in the current map extent (*viewport aggr.*) or from spatial aggregations (*cluster aggr.*).
+In this guide you will explore a set of functions called **aggregations** (aggr.), that will allow you to extract different values from your datasets considering: the whole set of features (*global aggr.*), just the ones displayed in the current map extent (*viewport aggr.*) or derived from spatial aggregations (*cluster aggr.*).

 ### Global aggregations